Gary Barnacle: The 1980s (1981–1989)

 In 1981, Barnacle contributed to the debut albums by Positive Noise: Heart of Darkness and Stray Cats.
 He also contributed to In Trance as Mission by Simple Minds, "Power and the Passion" by Midnight Oil, and played saxophone on Rick Wakeman's 1984.
 That year he also played saxophone on Black Snake Diamond Röle by former Soft Boys frontman Robyn Hitchcock.
-From 1990 to 1994 Barnacle toured with Level 42 and recorded two of the band's albums: Guaranteed and Forever Now.
-The horn section he formed for Level 42, with British trumpet and fluegelhorn player John Thirkell, was known as The Hen Pecked Horns.
+From 1990 to 1994, Barnacle toured with Level 42 and played on two of the band's albums: Guaranteed and Forever Now.
+The horn section he formed for Level 42, with British trumpet and fluegelhorn player John Thirkell, was known as the Hen Pecked Horns.
 Since then, Barnacle and Thirkell have provided the horn section for many recordings.
-Along with Thoms, they formed The Phantom Horns, one of the UK's horn sections which appear on a number of recordings from 1987 onwards.
+Along with Thoms, they formed the Phantom Horns, one of the UK's horn sections which appear on a number of recordings from 1987 onwards.

-In 1982, he and ex-Positive Noise singer Ross Middleton formed a electropop duo called Leisure Process.
+In 1982, he and ex-Positive Noise singer Ross Middleton formed a synth-pop duo called Leisure Process.
 The band released four singles on the Epic label: two in 1982 ("Love Cascade" and "A Way You'll Never Be", which featured Mark King and Phil Gould of Level 42), and two in 1983 ("Cashflow" and "Anxiety").
 All four singles were produced by Martin Rushent.
 In 1982, Barnacle also collaborated on Julien Clerc's Femmes, Indiscrétion, Blasphème, Mike Rutherford's Acting Very Strange, Marius Müller-Westernhagen's Das Herz eines Boxers, and with Visage's The Anvil.
 In 1984, his brother Steve was already in the band and Billy Currie and Dave Formula left; Barnacle and Andy Barnett replaced them for what would become Visage's Beat Boy album, which was released in September 1984 and yielded two singles, "Love Glove" and "Beat Boy".
 A decision to make Visage a live band instead of a strictly studio-based project failed and the band subsequently split in 1985.